Guidance for the movement of plants, plant parts and soil leaving the Japanese beetle regulated area in Vancouver, British Columbia

 6.2 Plants and plant parts with soil – regulated year-round

 This category of regulated article includes items such as green plant waste with soil, turfgrass, sod, ornamental grasses, annuals, perennials, bulbs, shrubs, bedding plants and potted houseplants as well as patio plants grown outdoors.

 Plants for planting with soil attached

-Plants with soil (growing media) from the regulated area, which are not destined for disposal within the regulated area, must meet CFIA requirements to be moved outside of the regulated area.
+Plants with soil (including plants grown in commercially produced soil-less growing media) from the regulated area, which are not destined for disposal within the regulated area, must meet CFIA requirements to be moved outside of the regulated area.
 Such movements will be considered on a case-by-case basis.
 This includes plants that need to be returned to the original supplier outside the regulated area.
 Plants may or may not be eligible to move outside the regulated area depending on a number of factors including size of the plant root ball and availability of effective and approved treatments as per section 5.3 of D-96-15.
 Please contact the CFIA (see section 1.1) if you need to move plants outside the regulated area.

 Plant retailers or suppliers play an important role in helping prevent the human-assisted spread of Japanese beetle from Vancouver by informing their associates and customers about the plant and soil movement restrictions, as outlined in this document.
 Plant suppliers may need to adjust their practices to prevent movement of regulated plant material outside of the regulated area.